squirrellovespie/DiagnoSAGE/README.md

-# HealthSAGE
+# DiagnoSAGE

-Welcome to the Healthcare Assistant Chatbot project!
+Welcome to the Healthcare Assistant Chatbot DiagnoSAGE!

-The Healthcare Assistant Chatbot is an intelligent chatbot designed to provide probable diagnoses based on user interactions and symptoms.
+DiagnoSAGE is an intelligent chatbot designed to provide probable diagnoses based on user interactions and symptoms.
 It utilizes the power of natural language processing and the GPT-3.5 language model to generate accurate and helpful responses.

 ## Features